notkobalt/group-project/README.md

 - Routing and API query code in a "Blueprint" in order to keep project organized

 ### Rating Systen
-- WIP

-# Update 6/1
-- A search system has been created using the API, along with a random game reccomendation function
-- Front page, navbar, login page have finished CSS
-- Website is deployed and accessable
-- Rating system and the link from search result to review page is in development
-- Login system is complete, user pages are in development
+- 5 star rating system using a simple dropdown bar
+- Written review to go along with the stars
+- Stored in a database along with ID and username of the user who posted it for easy display